KleiAliaj/klei/content/resume/2015-web-widget.md

 ---

-Development of a embeddable widget with React to generate high level of user interactions.
+Development of a widget with React to generate high level of user interactions.

 - Architecture of an SDK to ease widget integration for partners